Information Updated March 2020

 Friends of the Delano Library

 The Friends of the Delano Library was founded in 1984, and currently has 20 members.
-It meets monthly at the Delano Public Library, on the third Wednesday of the month at 6:30 p.m.
+It meets monthly at the Delano Public Library, on the third Tuesday of the month at 6:30 p.m.
 Call the library at (763) 972-3467 to confirm meeting dates and times since they may change.
-We are always looking for new members so please consider joining.
+The group is always looking for new members so please consider joining.

 The purpose of the organization is to promote the library’s programs, and provide volunteer and monetary assistance to ongoing programs.
 The organization helps to encourage community awareness of the library, by hosting events and providing media communications.

-Special projects and events include the annual spring book sale in April, the March photo exhibit, supporting the summer children’s programs with treats and volunteers, October art exhibit, November Fiber Art exhibit, numerous special events and author visits, supporting the January adult winter reading program with incentives and prizes, and facilitating a quilt exhibit in February.
+Special projects and events include the annual spring book sale in April, supporting the summer children’s programs with treats and volunteers, October art/photo/fiber art exhibit, numerous special events and author visits, supporting the January adult winter reading program with incentives and prizes, and facilitating a quilt exhibit in February.

-If you interested in joining or volunteering, or have more questions, visit the library and find more information and membership forms on the Friends of the Library bulletin board found inside the library near the book return slot.
+If you are interested in joining or volunteering, or have more questions, visit the library and find more information and membership forms on the Friends of the Library bulletin board found near the community bulletin board at the end of the hallway in the library.

 General Federated Women’s Club of Delano

 The General Federated Women’s Club of Delano was founded April 24, 1968.
-The club currently has 25 members, and meets the second Monday of the month, September through May, at the Delano Public Library.
+The club currently has 15 members, and meets the second Monday of the month, September through April, at the Delano Public Library, with a Club special event at an offsite location to install new members in May.

-GFWC’s motto is “Unity in Diversity”.
-Our purpose is to provide a channel through which women can best realize their own capabilities, and make a valuable contribution of service to their community.
+GFWC’s motto is “Unity in Diversity.”
+Its purpose is to provide a channel through which women can best realize their own capabilities, and make a valuable contribution of service to the community.

-Past projects include several renovations to the Delano City Library, began volunteer recycling and supported city-wide recycling, equipped a neighborhood park with playground equipment, constructed a gazebo in the park, completed a walking path connecting downtown to the schools, and completed a walkway from the street to the gazebo, city beautification efforts, supported M.E.A.D.A., contributed to the ECFE playground equipment project, supported the Delano Middle School auditorium refurbishment and raised funds for development of Riverfront Park.
+Past projects include several renovations to the Delano Public Library, began volunteer recycling and supported city-wide recycling, equipped a neighborhood park with playground equipment, constructed a gazebo in the park, completed a walking path connecting downtown to the schools, and completed a walkway from the street to the gazebo, city beautification efforts, supported M.E.A.D.A., contributed to the ECFE playground equipment project, supported the Delano Middle School auditorium refurbishment, and raised funds for development of Riverfront Park and the splash pad.
+Most recently, the club provided the funds for the purchase of an aquatic wheelchair so all members of the community can safely enjoy the splash pad.

-Ongoing projects include the summer Concerts in the Park series, a Card Marathon, supporting the Anna Marie shelter, promoting the awareness and prevention of domestic violence which often lead to homelessness.
-Proceeds from fundraisers including the Snowflake Luncheon, Citizen of the Year Banquet and singing telegrams are used to fund community improvement projects.
-In addition, the club sponsors a Delano area student to attend HOBY leadership training, Delano Athletics, Dollars for Scholars, Golden Living Center, Old Fashioned Christmas, Operation Nice (troop support), Operation Smile, Relay for Life, Ronald McDonald House, St Peter’s School and USO’s Operation Phone Home.
+Ongoing projects include the summer Concerts in the Park series, a card marathon, supporting the Anna Marie shelter, promoting the awareness and prevention of domestic violence which often lead to homelessness.
+Proceeds from fundraisers including the Citizen of the Year Banquet and singing telegrams are used to fund community improvement projects.
+In addition, the club sponsors a Delano area student to attend Hugh O’Brien Youth Leadership training, Delano Athletics, Delano Area Scholarship Association, Delano Estates, Old-Fashioned Christmas, Operation Nice (troop support), Operation Smile, Relay for Life, Ronald McDonald House, St. Maximilian Kolbe Catholic School and USO’s Operation Phone Home.

 The Knights of Columbus Council 4653 was founded Dec.
-8, 1958, and currently has 140 members which meet the third Tuesday of the month immediately following 6 p.m. mass at St. Martha’s Hall at St. Peter’s Church.
+8, 1958, and currently has 152 members, which meet the third Tuesday of the month at 6:45pm at St. Peter Church.
 It is affiliated with the Fraternal Organization of Catholic Gentlemen, associated with Fourth Degree 2649 Christ the King Assembly of Buffalo, and Nicollet Assembly 526 of Minneapolis.

-Special projects or events include the annual Tootsie Roll Drive, which raises funds for programs for the mentally challenged and for local activities in the churches and communities, supporting Boy Scouts, Girl Scouts, youth baseball, softball, and other youth sports, and local area churches and schools.
+Special projects or events include the annual Tootsie Roll Drive, which raises funds for programs for the mentally challenged and for local activities in the churches and communities, supporting St. Maximillian Kolbe Catholic School, religious education programs and the college ministry program.

-Love INC – Heartland, Love In the Name of Christ is a shared Christian ministry of 28 area churches working together to help people in need.
-Love INC serves Delano, Independence, Loretto, Greenfield, Rockford, Mayer, Montrose, Howard Lake, Waverly, Watertown, Corcoran, Winsted and Maple Plain.
-Our Thrift Store in Delano, at 318 Railroad Ave, serves people in need and sells to the general public to support the ministry.
-This year we have added a second store which is also open to the public and serving neighbors in need it is at 801 Hwy 12 in Howard Lake.
-Last year over 13,000 needs were met through the cooperation of our over 10,821 volunteer hours.
+Love INC – Heartland, Love In the Name of Christ, is a shared Christian ministry of more than 40 area churches working together to help people in need.
+Love INC serves Delano, Dasssel, Cokato, Independence, Loretto, Greenfield, Rockford, Mayer, Montrose, Howard Lake, Waverly, Watertown, Corcoran, Winsted and Maple Plain.
+We have two Thrift Stores serving people in need and selling to the public to support the ministry.
+The locations of the stores are 318 Railroad Avenue, Delano (Hours: Monday – Thursday 9 a.m.-2 p.m., Friday and Saturday 9 a.m.-noon) and 801 Highway 12 in Howard Lake (Hours: Thursday and Friday 10 a.m.-6 p.m., Saturday 10 a.m.-4 p.m.).
+In 2019, more than 4,000 needs were met through more than 12,000 volunteer hours.

 Thank you for all of your support.
 God bless you and this generous community.

-Visit the webpage www.loveinceheartland.org for more information.
-Like our Facebook page to stay up to date on all of the ongoing sales and the Alley Sales at https://www.facebook.com/Love-INC-Heartland-Love-in-the-Name-of-Christ.
+Visit the webpage www.loveincheartland.org for more information.
+Like our Facebook page to stay up to date on all of the on-going sales at www.facebook.com/Love-INC-Heartland-Love-in-the-Name-of-Christ.

 Special Olympics of Minnesota Delano Community Team